acli/pidgin-hant/STYLESHEET.md

 for [Pidgin’s traditional Chinese translations](https://www.transifex.com/pidgin/pidgin/languages/).
 Primary goal here is internal consistency while minimizing changes to existing style.
-Where inconsistencies are found, [NAER](http://terms.naer.edu.tw/) terms are preferred for Taiwanese Chinese unless obviously not used in the wild;
+Where inconsistencies are found, [NAER](http://terms.naer.edu.tw/) terms are preferred for Taiwanese Chinese 🅃 unless obviously not used in the wild;
-for Hong Kong Chinese, CSB terms are preferred unless obviously not used in the wild.
+for Hong Kong Chinese 🄷, CSB terms are preferred unless obviously not used in the wild.

 (The [original style sheet from 2011](doc/style_sheet_from_2011.txt), unfortunately removed during the Transifex migration,